yassir-d/Montecarlo_rentbuy_Geneva/PROPOSAL.md

 Deciding whether to rent or buy a home is one of the most important financial decisions individuals face.
 In Geneva, this decision is particularly complex due to:

-Some of the highest housing prices in Europe
+Some of the highest housing prices in the world

-Extremely low vacancy rates
+Extremely low vacancy rates (~0.7%)

 Large fluctuations in mortgage interest rates